 This BPMN - UML combination training course is aimed at business and system analysts and developers who want to create a model of the business, including business processes, and from it produce a detailed system requirements specification with use cases and a technology-free system analysis model.
 Industry best practice is taught for business process modelling, system use case modelling and system analysis at every appropriate level of abstraction based on the Business Process Modelling Notation v2.0 for business process modelling and on the Unified Modelling Language v2.4 for systems modelling.
 The techniques are taught within the context of a business process management (BPM), improvement or re-engineering strategy and a model-driven development process in a way that satisfies the needs of both technical and non-technical stakeholders.

 The models produced may form the basis for the design of systems using a variety of different architectures and are traceable from the business process through to each primitive system function.
 Resulting improvements to estimation, test development and project management are also discussed.
 Each technique is taught to the level required for competence on a real project.
-Understanding is tested and improved with exercises based on a real-world business and system examples either using Sparx Systems Enterprise Architect, another suitable BPMN and UML modelling tool or on paper.
+Understanding is tested and improved with exercises based on a real-world business and system examples using either Sparx Systems Enterprise Architect or another suitable BPMN and UML modelling tool.

 Business Consultants, Business Analysts, Business Process Engineers, Requirements Gatherers, System Analysts and Project Managers with at least 2 years experience.
 This course is not suitable for those seeking certification as a step towards a qualification.
 See the Certification Policy for a detailed discussion.